D2-mods/D2-Mira/README.md

 -

 **Option 1:**
-- IWD games: All items are obtainable, including pantaloons.
+- IWD games: All items are obtainable, including pantaloons. (more info below)
 - BG1/SoD: Adds the Big Metal Rod and Pulse Ammo (prototype).
 - BG2: Several items are added or revised (see below).
 - Some are gained through trades, some are sold by merchants, and some can be found in various places.